Modular orbits on the representation spaces of compact abelian Lie groups: Dense Orbits and further discussion

-The general case for surfaces of genus greater than one works similarly.
+which depends on the basis chosen.
+This decomposition is a consequence of the fact that a surface of genus $g$ is the connected sum of a surface of genus $g-1$ and a torus $T$ along with the property that each representation $\rho$ sends all simple closed separating curves to the identity.
+A recursive argument leads to the desire conclusion.
+We finally notice that the group $\slz\times\cdots\times\slz<\spz$ introduced in Remark \ref{specsubgroup} acts diagonally on this space; the $i-$th copy of $\slz$ acts on \textnormal{Hom}$\big(\langle\alpha_i,\beta_i\rangle,\T^n\big)$. \end{rmk}

 Given any matrix of the form as in equation \eqref{specmat}, up to change the matrix with any element of $\spz$ we may assume, without loss of generality, that at least one of $\theta_{2i-1},\,\theta_{2i}\notin\pi\Q$.
-Under this condition all the observations A.2.(i-ii-iii) hold for each pair of colomuns
+Under this condition all the observations A.2.(i-ii-iii) hold for each pair of columns

 Therefore the action of the $g$-times product $\slz\times\cdots\times\slz<\spz$ provides a dense orbit inside the space $\text{M}\big(n,2g;\T\big)$ as desired.